-The AGO is authorized to enforce the ADAD law and seek a court order to enjoin violations of it.
+AGO is authorized to enforce the ADAD law and seek a court order to enjoin violations of it.
 See, e.g., Minn.
 Stat. §§ 8.31, 325E.31.
-This Office generally intends to follow the following policy:
+AGO generally applies the following policy:

-Upon receiving a verified and substantiated complaint that the above statute has been violated, the AGO will promptly contact the campaign that had allegedly violated the law and advise it of the alleged ADAD violations.
-Upon thereafter receiving verified and substantiated complaints from at least three or more individuals involving an identified committee, the AGO may ask the committee to sign an Assurance of Discontinuance.
-If the committee does not do so promptly, the AGO may file a lawsuit and seek a temporary restraining order to enjoin further violations of the law.
+Upon receiving a verified and substantiated complaint that the ADAD law has been violated, AGO will promptly contact the person or entity that had allegedly violated the law and advise it of the alleged ADAD violations.
+Upon receiving verified and substantiated complaints from at least three or more individuals involving an identified person or entity, AGO may ask the person or entity to sign an Assurance of Discontinuance.
+If the person or entity does not do so promptly, AGO may file a lawsuit and seek a temporary restraining order to enjoin further violations of the law.

-In order for a complaint to be verified and substantiated, the complainant must sign an affidavit that documents the following:
+For a complaint to be verified and substantiated, the complainant must sign an affidavit that documents the following:

-- 1) The date and time the subscriber received the ADAD message; - 2) Where available (i.e., when left on an answering machine), a recording of the text of the message; - 3) Substantiation of the identity of the caller; - 4) A statement that the subscriber (which includes persons living or residing with the subscriber) did not knowingly or voluntarily request, consent to, permit, or authorize receipt of the message; - 5) A statement that the message was not immediately preceded by a live operator who obtained the subscriber's consent (or the consent of a person living or residing with the subscriber) before the message was delivered; and - 6) A statement that the subscriber (which includes other persons living or residing with the subscriber) does not have a current business or personal relationship with the caller.
+- 1) The date and time the subscriber received the ADAD message; - 2) When available (i.e., when left as a voicemail), a recording of the message; - 3) Substantiation of the identity of the caller; - 4) A statement that the subscriber (which includes persons living or residing with the subscriber) did not knowingly or voluntarily request, consent to, permit, or authorize receipt of the message; - 5) A statement that the message was not immediately preceded by a live operator who obtained the subscriber's consent (or the consent of a person living or residing with the subscriber) before the message was delivered; and - A statement that the subscriber (which includes other persons living or residing with the subscriber) does not have a current business or personal relationship with the caller.

 The policy adopted in 2004 required at least three signed affidavits to balance the legitimate enforcement of the statute with "the potential for mischief by political opponents."
-The AGO intends to continue the same general policy in 2020.
+The AGO intends to continue the same general policy in 2024.
+Nothing herein constitutes a waiver or limitation of the AGO's authority to enforce the ADAD as deemed necessary to protect the public.